SatrikoAditya/MCPayment-interviewTest/README.md

 - Make sure you have installed json-server

 how to run recipeApplication:
-- please install Alow CORS extensions and enable it in browser to Allow CORS
+- please install Allow CORS extensions and enable it in browser to Allow CORS